cemalsenel/terraform-provisioners-modules-import/README.md

 # Terraform Import
 Terraform is able to import existing infrastructure.
 This allows you take resources you've created by some other means and bring it under Terraform management.

+Bringing existing infrastructure under Terraform's control involves five main steps:

+1- Identify the existing infrastructure to be imported.
+2- Import infrastructure into your Terraform state.
+3- Write Terraform configuration that matches that infrastructure.
+4- Review the Terraform plan to ensure the configuration matches the expected state and infrastructure.
+5- Apply the configuration to update your Terraform state.